 Then do they not reflect upon the Quran?
 If it had been from any other than Allah, they would have found within it much contradiction.

 The problem of extremism is not due to the text of the Quran itself, but rather in the lack of a balanced, comprehensive, and consistent understanding of all its verses.

 Moderation has been stated many times as the way to challenge extremism.
 However, it is very difficult to find one clear definition that resonates with those who preach it.
 The lack of a clear definition indicates that the concept of moderation is actually not well established in the minds of people who are seeking it.

 Allah has informed us that knowledge was given to us within the scope of language, as He taught Adam the names of all things.
 This tells us that we would only have knowledge of anything if we have terminology for it with a clear definition.
-For moderation, this means that it we will only realize when we know its definition, or else it is simply a word without reality.
+For moderation, this means that we will only realize something when we know its definition, or else it is simply a word without reality.
 So what is the definition of moderation?

 The natural law of polarities